malakhovks/ken/README.md

 <a name="about-en"></a>
 ## About `ken` project

-The **ken** (konspekt English) network toolkit (Web service with API) is design to distinguish terms from the natural language texts in English using [spaCy](https://spacy.io/) - an open source library for advanced natural language processing.
+**ken** (konspekt English) network toolkit (Web service with API) is designed to distinguish terms from the natural language texts in English using [spaCy](https://spacy.io/) - an open source library for advanced natural language processing.

+**ken** (konspekt English) network toolkit (Web service with API) covers all the most important stages of natural language processing, namely:

+- extracting text data from e-documents (`pdf`, `docx`, `txt`);
+- text preprocessing (or text normalization) - in our case this means correction of defects resulting from the procedure of extracting text data from e-documents;
+- spell checking and automatic correction;
+- split text into sentences/words;
+- part-of-speech tagging;
+- lemmatization of words;
+- stemming of words;
+- shallow parsing (extraction of `base noun phrases`, `noun chunks`).
+Check links to learn more about this proccess: [spaCy dependency-parse](https://spacy.io/usage/linguistic-features#dependency-parse) та [Wikipedia Noun phrase](https://en.wikipedia.org/wiki/Noun_phrase);
+- generation an xml-structure of the text.

 <a name="building-running-linux"></a>
 ## Building and running under UNIX (Linux/MacOS) with Docker